farhan5248/sheepdogblog/_posts/2025-08-04-how-we-made-minecraft-using-continuous-delivery.md

 My test automation developers eventually stopped automating tests.
 They worked on the platform that let developers and testers auto-generate tests in whatever tools they were using.
 They also worked on coaching and upgrading the manual testers.
-We made it less work for the developer to run the test than not run the tests.
+We made it less work for the developer to run the test than not run the tests (find and fix defects).
-In fact as more time went by, and I learnt how the developers worked, I had a bias to make it easier for them to run the tests than my own testers.
+In fact as more time went by, and I learnt how the developers worked, I had a bias to make it easier to run the tests for them instead of my own testers.

 # 35:13 Test framework constraints